-Reporting is a central facet of business intelligence and the dashboard is perhaps the archetypical BI tool.
+Reporting is a central facet of BI and the dashboard is perhaps the archetypical BI tool.
 Dashboards are hosted software applications that automatically pull together available data into charts and graphs that give a sense of the immediate state of the company.

-For example, a company that wants to better manage its supply chain needs BI capabilities to determine where delays are happening and where variabilities exist within the shipping process, says Chris Hagans, vice president of operations for WCI Consulting, a consultancy focused on BI.
+For example, a company that wants to better manage its supply chain needs BI capabilities to determine where delays are happening and where variabilities exist within the shipping process.
 That company could also use its BI capabilities to discover which products are most commonly delayed or which modes of transportation are most often involved in delays.

-BI vendors Tableau and G2 also offer concrete examples of how organizations might put business intelligence tools to use:
+Tableau and software review site G2 also offer concrete examples of how organizations might put business intelligence tools to use:

 - A co-op organization could use BI to keep track of member acquisition and retention.